BavoDebraekeleer/cheat-sheet/dotNET/c-sharp-basics.md

 | Example of Abstract class:-<br><br>public abstract class Fruits{  <br>public abstract void Mango();<br><br>}     | Example of Interface:-<br><br>public interface Readable{  <br>void read();  <br>}                                                                                                                                                     |

 ### When To Use

+Prefer interfaces to abstract classes.
+Unless you want to provide an implemented method that all subclasses require, or a base implementation of a method the subclasses should base their implementation on.

+#### Other usages

 Abstract Class:
 - When creating a base class to be *inherited by subclasses*.